BenyH/Shield.Docs/docs/deploymentguide.rst

 Add New URLs
 ============

-To Add URLs to the Policies table, press the ``Add New URL`` icon.

 .. figure:: images/addnewicon.png
-	:scale: 25%
+	:scale: 100%
 	:alt: Add New URL
 	:align: right

+To Add URLs to the Policies table, press the ``Add New URL`` icon.

 This function opens the following dialog: